 Plan participants are allowed two outstanding loans, one to purchase or build a principal residence and one general purpose.
 Loan applications are processed every business day, and participants are charged a loan processing fee of \$50 per loan, paid from the loan proceeds.
+Plan participants are assessed a \$25 yearly fee on all outstanding loans which is billed on a quarterly basis.
 Plan participants may borrow up to 50% of the value of their vested account balance, not to exceed \$50,000, with a minimum loan amount of \$1,000.
-Roth after-tax contributions are included in the calculation of the vested account balances, but are not available for loans.
+Roth after-tax contributions are included in the calculation of the vested account balances and are available for loans.
 The interest rate is fixed for the life of the loan at the prime rate plus one percent, and is set at the time the loan is made.
 Participants can elect loan repayment terms up to five years, or ten years if the loan is to purchase or build a principal residence, and repayment is generally by payroll deduction.
 Upon employment termination, a participant can either elect to repay the loan or treat the remaining loan balance as a taxable distribution.